experience transitioning to ipv6

 i kept my ipv4 settings the same. my router did pick up the ipv6 settings from the ISP. i rebooted my HDA and restarted the network on my client (a mac).

 i did override the DNSv6 settings from my ISP to use Google's public DNS (2001:4860:4860::8888 and 8844)

 The end result is that my client (mac os x) picks up my HDA for ipv4 dns, but also the upstream dns server,

 domain amahi.net nameserver 2001:4860:4860::8888 nameserver 2001:4860:4860::8844 nameserver 192.168.32.10 nameserver 192.168.32.10

 this basically means that the "hda" dns (hence the dashboard) and for some reason even samba shares (which do not use DNS) are not accessible.

-#3 Updated by cpg almost 3 years ago
+#3 Updated by cpg over 3 years ago

 this is not ideal because 1) involves manual changes in the router and 2) involves having to find out the IPv6 of the main interface of the HDA.